How to start a new month right!

 3. Prioritize

 The goals we’ve set above can be personal, professional, or just about anything that means a lot to us.
-The key to prioritizing is by valuing how much they’ll mean to you when you take away external factors like societal applause, status, other’s expectations, etc. Also, chances are if you pick something for satisfying your ego or any momentary pleasure, it would not bring you continued satisfaction over the years to come.
-So we advise to always choose the priorities based on real reasons that’ll give you deep, meaningful happiness not short bursts of pleasure.
-A good way to decide is-
+The key to prioritizing is valuing how much they’ll mean to you when you take away external factors like societal applause, status, other’s expectations, etc. Also, chances are if you pick something to satisfy your ego or any momentary pleasure, it will not bring you continued satisfaction over the years to come.
+So we advise you to always choose your priorities based on real reasons that’ll give you deep, meaningful happiness not short bursts of pleasure.
+A good way to decide is:

-~If it doesn’t matter in 10 years, it’s doesn’t matter at all~
+~If it doesn’t matter in 10 years, it doesn’t matter at all~

 4. Finance